Hussman School of Journalism and Media (GRAD)

 Requirements

 All residential master's students, regardless of area of study, must pass the school's word usage and grammar test.
-This examination is a basic requirement for graduation for UNC Hussman undergraduate students and should pose no challenge for graduate students.

-Each student must pass a comprehensive examination — either written or oral, depending on area of study — covering the material in the student's courses and an oral defense of the final project (journalism, strategic communication) or thesis (theory and research).
+Each student must pass a comprehensive examination — either written or oral, depending on area of study — covering the material in the student's courses and an oral defense of the capstone project (journalism, strategic communication) or thesis (theory and research).

 Journalism Area of Study

-The 2023–2024 academic year is the first for the new, one-year journalism program of study.
+The 2023–2024 academic year was the first for the new, one-year journalism program of study.
 The 30-credit curriculum allows aspiring and early-career journalists to — in just 12 months — intensively learn the specialized skills of their craft.
 Each journalism student pursues one of three specializations:

-• Public life reporting focuses on the development of investigative reporting expertise, allowing students to produce stories about education, health care, housing, immigration, labor, law enforcement, and racial/ethnic discrimination, among other issues.
+- Public life reporting focuses on the development of investigative reporting expertise, allowing students to produce stories about education, health care, housing, immigration, labor, law enforcement, and racial/ethnic discrimination, among other issues.

-• Video journalism teaches students how to acquire audio, photo, and video content; structure stories; and produce short and long-form documentary films.
+- Video journalism teaches students how to acquire audio, photo, and video content; structure stories; and produce short and long-form documentary films.

 Up to two elective courses may be taken from related subject fields in other schools and departments of the University or at neighboring universities.